LAST UPDATED: 11/21/24

-Editor’s note: This post is designed to help communities navigate the upcoming third round of applications for the Community Wildfire Defense Grant (CWDG) Program.
-We will update this post with new information about the application period when it opens, and additional resources as they become available.
-As always, the best source of information for any federal grant program is the Notice of Funding Opportunity available from the program itself.
-We hope this primer (similar to our primers from the first and second rounds of CWDG funding) can support applicants in navigating and understanding the process to apply.
+Editor’s note: This post is designed to help communities navigate the third round of applications for the Community Wildfire Defense Grant (CWDG) Program.
+This post was originally published on October 31, 2024 and has been updated with links and new information as more information has been released.
+As always, the best source of information for any federal grant program is the Forest Service’s official CWDG webpage and the Notice of Funding Opportunity, available on grants.gov.

-Take a look at the tips and resources below for some ideas on how to get prepared!
+Take a look at the tips and resources below as a great place to start!

 Go-to websites

-For starters, here are some key websites you should bookmark and review for official guidance on the program before you apply.
+Here are some key websites you should bookmark and review for official guidance on the program.

-• CWDG dashboard tool: Communities can search for their county or municipality via this easy-to-use tool to determine if they are eligible and meet priority and match waiver criteria for the program.
-Note: This tool is undergoing updates and it is recommended that potential applicants check back closer to the release of the Round 3 NOFO for the most up-to-date data about your community’s eligibility, priority status, and waiver potential.
+• CWDG dashboard tool: Communities can search for their county, municipality, or tribal reservation via this easy-to-use tool to determine if they are eligible and meet priority and match waiver criteria for the program.
+Note: This tool has been updated with new data and modified thresholds for some criteria, which has impacted communities’ eligibility.
+Read about the changes and what they mean for applicants on the FAQ page.
 Additionally, if the data on this site does not show you as eligible or having priority, you may still be able to meet those thresholds by referencing different datasets that better represent your community.

 • CWDG.forestrygrants.org: This is a repository of all prior CWDG applications.
 Use the top search filters to sort applications by region, state/keyword, and average review score